gega0397/Django-01/README.md

 for windows10 use .ps1 script
 for linux use .sh script

-Above scripts activate activate python virtual environment, instal lrequirements.txt, make migrations, create amdin user
+Above scripts activate python virtual environment, install requirements.txt, make migrations, create amdin user and start the app on a localhost